eppenga/GoldStar-Binance/README.md

 **Signals**

 You choose your own signals.
 Based on that the bot will either BUY and SELL.
 My personal favorite is "Market Liberator" and I use the Short and Long signals on a 1 minute timescale.
-Please here https://discord.me/marketliberator
+They have an awesome Discord Channel here: https://discord.me/marketliberator

 **Querystring parameters**